rtmtree/fantastic5-chain-cosmos-sdk/readme.md

 fantasfived query fantasfive show-mw-info
 ```

-This should return something like this:
+This should return:

 ```
 MwInfo:
   nextId: "2"
 ```

-Which means that the Matchweek Id is currently 2.
+Which means that the Matchweek is currently 2.

 The process can be repeated for the next Matchweek and so on.